beego/bee/README.md

 ## Basic commands

 Bee provides a variety of commands which can be helpful at various stages of development.
 The top level commands include:

 ```
-    new         Create a Beego application
+    new         Creates a Beego application
-    run         Run the app and start a Web server for development
+    run         Run the application by starting a local development server
-    pack        Compress a beego project into a single file
+    pack        Compresses a Beego application into a single file
-    api         Create an API beego application
+    api         Creates a Beego API application
-    hprose      Create an rpc application use hprose base on beego framework
+    hprose      Creates an RPC application based on Hprose and Beego frameworks
-    bale        Packs non-Go files to Go source files
+    bale        Transforms non-Go files to Go source files
     version     Prints the current Bee version
     generate    Source code generator
-    migrate     Run database migrations
+    migrate     Runs database migrations
-    fix         Fix the Beego application to make it compatible with Beego 1.6
+    fix         Fixes your application by making it compatible with newer versions of Beego
+    dockerize   Generates a Dockerfile for your Beego application
 ```

 ### bee version

 To display the current version of `bee`, `beego` and `go` installed on your machine: